Skip to main content

 Cash Planning

-In most cases, a positive profit result goes hand in hand with a positive cash flow.
-But some managers do not understand why in selected cases the two numbers can have different outcomes.
+In most cases, a positive profit result goes hand in hand with a positive Cash Flow.
+However, some managers do not understand why in selected cases, the two numbers can have different outcomes.

 In my opinion, the collection of debts is not the sole responsibility of the finance department.
 On the contrary, it should involve sales support and the customer-facing salesforce.
-Accounting should take care of the debt chasing and work out the root causes for overdue payments.
+Accounting should take care of the debt chasing and work out the root causes of overdue payments.
 The sales department should follow up on these cases during their customer contact until the payment is resolved.
-In order to decrease the risk of debt write-off, customers credit checks should be carried out ahead of new orders and on a regular basis.
+In order to decrease the risk of debt write-offs, customers' credit checks should be carried out ahead of new orders and on a regular basis.

 Amounts payable are largely impacted by discounts and payment terms.
 The optimisation of these parameters usually involves the purchasing and finance departments.
 Procurement, or the purchasing department, is typically focused on achieving material cost savings from year to year as well as selecting the optimal supplier for new materials and services.
 Finance should ensure that the negotiated payment terms are at least in line with industry standards.
-Any improvement of payment terms from year to year also contributes to the company cash flow position.
+Any improvement in payment terms from year to year also contributes to the company's Cash Flow position.

-In order to receive the same level of attention as the result, the cash flow should be part of all regular planning and reporting processes.
-Especially in companies who are subject to P&L statement submissions.
-Key driver analysis should also be performed for the cash flow and the P&L. The position of inventories, debtors and creditors should be measured in relation to sales, e.g. in terms of days.
+In order to receive the same level of attention as the result, the Cash Flow should be part of all regular planning and reporting processes.
+Especially in companies that are subject to P&L statement submissions.
+Key driver analysis should also be performed for the Cash Flow and the P&L. The position of inventories, debtors and creditors should be measured in relation to sales, e.g. in terms of days.

-Finally, similar to the P&L, the cash flow position should be budgeted and forecasted.
-For this purpose, clear objectives and rewards should be assigned to operational leader across production, logistics, sales and purchasing.
-As with cost drivers, this assignment of responsibility should ensure that the cash flow drivers receive adequate focus during the year.
+Finally, similar to the P&L, the Cash Flow position should be budgeted and forecasted.
+For this purpose, clear objectives and rewards should be assigned to operational leaders across production, logistics, sales and purchasing.
+As with cost drivers, this assignment of responsibility should ensure that the Cash Flow drivers receive adequate focus during the year.

 The full text is available for registered users.
 Please register to view the rest of the article.